20 Exchange Place: Entrances

 The entrances are designed with nickel-silver doors rather than bronze doors; one source attributed this to the architects' desire to avoid using "colored metal".
 The main entrance, on the Exchange Place elevation, has a round arch surrounded by eleven granite medallions, representing the countries where City Bank Farmers Trust operated offices.
 There are also granite medallions flanking and above the arch, as well as the National City Bank's seal at the top left and the National City Company's seal at the top right.
 Two vertical illuminated signs, one on either side of the arch, contain the word "Twenty".
 Within this arch, there are steps leading to doors underneath a large grouping of windows, while a lamp hangs from a soffit at the top of the arch's ceiling.

 Another entrance faces the corner of Exchange Place and William Street.
-It has four doors made of silver and an alloy of bronze, zinc, and copper, and are trimmed with bronze.
+It has four doors made of silver and an alloy of bronze, zinc, and copper, with bronze trim.
 The doors each contain three panels showing different modes of transportation.
 Above the outer doors are nickel silver panels with allegorical bronze figures, one symbolizing banking and the other symbolizing abundance; both are surrounded by animal and floral figures.
-There are glass panes above the doors and panels; they are separated by mullions ornamented with industry symbols.
+Glass panes above the doors and panels are separated by mullions ornamented with industry symbols.
 A seal of City Bank Farmers Trust and a flagpole are mounted above the entrance.
 This led to City Bank Farmers Trust's main banking space.

-A third entrance, at Beaver and William Streets, is similar to the Exchange Place and William Street entrance, except that it only has two paneled doors.
+At Beaver and William Streets is a third entrance; it is similar to the entrance at Exchange Place and William Street but has only two paneled doors.
 The doors and the panels above the doors are surrounded by a granite frame.
 The glass panes above the granite frame do not have ornamented mullions.

 A fourth entrance faces Beaver Street and consists of three round arches with carved surroundings.
 The center arch is a service entrance and has another carved surround with a small pediment above the door, consisting of snakes flanking a bison head above the door.
 The side arches each have four nickel-silver doors underneath marble-and-glass transoms.
 There is also a medallion above the center arch.

-A fifth entrance is centered on the Hanover Street elevation, and is an arched opening with a carved surround.
-Similar to the entrance at Exchange Place and William Street, there are four paneled doors, as well as nickel silver panels above the doors, and a set of glass panes above the doors and panels separated by ornamental mullions.
+Centered on the Hanover Street elevation is a fifth entrance, consisting of an arched opening with a carved surround.
+Similar to the entrance at Exchange Place and William Street, there are four paneled doors, as well as nickel silver panels above the doors and a set of glass panes above the doors and panels separated by ornamental mullions.
 When the building opened, the Canadian Bank of Commerce used a banking space accessible from this entrance.